The most common skin problems we see locally in our cats and dogs are:

 For many years chewing on hard or abrasive food types has been suggested as a way to keep your pets teeth clean and healthy.
 This is by no means a certainty.
 There are some breeds in which dental calculi, gingivitis and tooth loss seem to be more common; and occurs regardless of whether or not they gnaw on bones.
 We tend to see a pattern of disease and tooth loss in small breeds such as Maltese and Cavaliers, and large breeds like Greyhounds.
 Many medium sized dogs don’t appear to develop dental problems even if they have never chewed in their lives.
 For these problem dogs you need a reliable way to remove plaque from the teeth before it becomes mineralised to form calculi.
 Plaque is a mix of bacteria and food by-products that forms naturally on the teeth quite quickly; within 24 hrs it can coat most dental surfaces.
 The most effective way to remove plaque would tend to be brushing.
 If done properly you can clean all the surfaces likely to develop problems and maintain good dental health.
 When given a bone or abrasive food types, some dogs will vigorously chew, but many will not bother to chew and simply swallow them whole or bury them.
 Even when dogs chew they tend to use the back teeth only, not the front teeth, which receive no benefit at all and may still develop problems.

 Mostly causes problems when your pet manages to steal a large amount of this treat, usually at Easter time.
 Depending on the size of your pet and the type of chocolate it can be quite safe for your pet to have small amounts of milk chocolate.
 Different types of product contain more or less of the chemical Theobromine which can make anyone (person or pet) very sick if too much is ingested.
 Cooking chocolate is the most concentrated source, and should not be given to any dog, particularly small dogs.
-Too much of a good thing can make a pet very sick with panting, vomiting, and diarrhoea, are common symptom, while a large enough dose can be fatal.
+Too much of a good thing can make a pet very sick with panting, vomiting, and diarrhoea being common symptoms, while a large enough dose can be fatal.

 Avocado pits contain a chemical called Persin.
 Birds are very susceptible to this chemical, so don’t feed it to your pet birds.
 It may cause diarrhoea and vomiting, in dogs (Dr Google), but small amounts of the avocado flesh (not the pit) is probably not a severe health risk for most dogs.